BitcoinDesign/Guide/guide/payments/activity.md

    layout = "float-right-desktop -background -shadow"
 %}

-Since we already offer users a chronological list of events, it is a small step to go beyond transaction and also include other relevant wallet activity.
+Since we already offer users a chronological list of events, it is a small step to go beyond transactions and also include other relevant wallet activity.

 ##### User activity